 “Music journalists gotta eat too even if they don’t like our music,” he tweeted.
 “We need critics.”

 What a soothing tweet.
 It’s also quite canny–think of how many writers have now warmed to Diplo, how many carpal tunnel-ridden wrists are wavering over keyboards, prepared to praise this particular third of Major Lazer.

 But now Diplo, who has primarily worked in electronic and dancehall-adjacent genres, has pivoted.
-He has announced a country project, to be released under his birth name, and released a collaboration with the singer Cam, called “So Long.”
+He has announced a country project, to be released under his birth name, and put out a collaboration with the singer Cam, called “So Long.”
 He wears plaid and a camo baseball hat in the video.
 The man has fully embraced the yeehaw agenda.

 The yeehaw trend, an all-consuming cultural obsession that includes the rise of Kacey Musgraves, Tik Tok memes, and the embrace of the black cowboy (consider Lil Nas X, Telfar collections, and the visuals for Solange’s When I Get Home), doesn’t seem to be slowing down.
 And Diplo gets it!
 He’ll even be performing at the Stagecoach festival for the first time this weekend.
 Check out the outfit he wore to Roc Nation's Roc Da Court All-Star basketball game yesterday.
 It almost looks like a rodeo Nudie Suit?
 Twitter should be hornier for this photo.